-Yes, we offer our 1/2 hour ride through a forest for small children, however if your child is under 4 years of age then they are too young to come on a trek.
+Yes, we offer our 1/2 hour ride through a forest for small children, however if your child is 4 years of age and under then they are too young to come on a trek.
 We can however give them a pony ride around the immediate area.

 What time should I arrive for my trek?

-Your booking time is your arrival time, ie. 9:30am trek time = 9:30am arrival time.
+Please arrive 15mins before your trek time, ie. 9:30am trek time = 9:15am arrival time.
+If a large group is booked, please arrive 30mins before your trek time.
+This allows for gear fitting and a brief demonstration.
 If you are travelling by bus and require a transfer from your accomodation, please be ready and waiting at reception 10 minutes prior to your trek time.